 Counselor/Teaching Assistant – Residential Program

-- Work and supervisory experience with children and young adults (ages 9-17 overall)
+- Work and supervisory experience with children and young adults (ages 9-17).

-- Conducts self in an exemplary manner through leadership, honesty, integrity and holds self to a higher standard of behavior
+- Conducts self in an exemplary manner through leadership, honesty, integrity, and holds self to a high standard of behavior.

-- Demonstrates a friendly, helpful attitude and a commitment to working with the students
+- Demonstrates a friendly, helpful, and positive attitude, and a commitment to working with the students.

-- Supervises counselor group and all students in daily and weekend schedule of academic, recreational, study tutorials, and social interactions with students.
+- In conjunction with a co-counselor, supervises counselor group and all students in daily and weekend schedule of academic, recreational, study tutorial, and social interactions with students.